Home Improvement Contractor License Requirements by State [Guide]

 Ben Hafeman began his career at Time Investment Company (TIC) as a seasonal worker in the summer of 2020.
 Over the years, he has developed robust skills in the customer care and collections department, gaining a solid understanding of loan processing and underwriting.
 In spring 2024, he graduated from the University of Wisconsin- Whitewater with a Bachelor of Business Administration.

-Outside or work, Ben enjoys hiking, spending quality time with family and friends, and collecting Legos.
+Outside of work, Ben enjoys hiking, spending quality time with family and friends, and collecting Legos.
 He has a passion for exploring new areas and aspires to travel the world, embracing new experiences and cultures.

 The Value that resonates most with Ben is Excellence and Integrity.
 He believes that striving for excellence means exceeding Dealers’ expectations and ensuring that all interactions are seamless and efficient.
 This commitment to high standards is crucial for fostering positive relationships.